-We are currently driving on public roads in Washington, DC; Miami, FL; Pittsburgh, PA; Detroit, MI; Palo Alto, CA, Austin, TX; and Munich, Germany.
+We are currently driving on public roads in Washington, DC; Miami, FL; Pittsburgh, PA; Detroit, MI; Palo Alto, CA, Austin, TX; Munich, Germany; and Hamburg, Germany.

 The self-driving vehicles we develop with our partners won’t initially be sold to customers in the way that cars are today.
 Together with our partners, we believe we can offer the best value to customers with shared fleets designed for ride-hailing and goods delivery services.
 Over time, we expect that personally owned cars will be equipped with Level 4 self-driving technology, but anticipate this will happen only after shared fleets are deployed successfully.